The Syntactic Phenomena of English: Reception

 This, Rosta regretted, was likely to deter many potential readers; but the difficulties they would face would be outweighed by "the opportunity to watch [McCawley's] mind construct an analytical edifice that sheds so much light on so many broad areas of English syntax and on so many of its nooks and crannies too" – and construct it with "brio".

 Rosta was surprised, however, by the way the text ignored so much of what was, at the time of revision, more or less taken for granted by syntacticians: "[McCawley's] model is something of a Shangri-La, almost blissfully untouched by time, or a remarkable living fossil, coelacanth-like, a descendant of generative semantics (GS) robustly defying the forces of academic natural selection."
 Rosta surmised that a certain degree of isolation might have hindered McCawley from showing drafts to other linguists who could have pointed out areas that would have benefited from further explanation; but he praises McCawley's acumen and concludes that "it's hard to see how anyone with an interest in English syntax could fail to find this book an exhilarating and rewarding read."

-In an obituary published in Historiographica Linguistica, John Goldsmith and Jerrold Sadock wrote:
+In an obituary published in Historiographia Linguistica, John Goldsmith and Jerrold Sadock wrote:

 Any number of the topics [McCawley] takes up in detail in [SPhE] are either not represented at all, or are mentioned in a sentence or two in other recent works that purport to be formal grammars of English.
 Of special concern to McCawley in his syntactic work was the nature of grammatical categories, the proper treatment of discontinuity, and the cyclic principle.